nservant/HiC-Pro/doc/MANUAL.rst

 1. **Reads Mapping**

 Each mate is independantly aligned on the reference genome.
 The mapping is performed in two steps.
 First, the reads are aligned using an end-to-end aligner.
-Second, reads spanning the ligation junction are trimmmed from their 3' end, and aligned on the genome.
+Second, reads spanning the ligation junction are trimmmed from their 3' end, and aligned back on the genome.
 Aligned reads for both fragment mates are then paired in a single paired-end BAM file.
 Singletons and multi-hits can be discarded according the confirguration parameters.

 2. **Fragment assignment and filtering**